 “Beer has become very sophisticated and is the perfect base for a cocktail,” says Przybyl.
 “Besides, why should liquor have all the fun?”
 With so many different styles to choose from, beer opens up a whole new world of flavors and textures for cocktails—from the deep, creamy maltiness of a stout or a porter to the bitter salinity and umami found in IPAs, it’s almost overwhelming to think about the possibilities and combinations.
 Plus, if you love beer and cocktails, you’ll likely be a fan of beer-tails, and the Beggar’s Banquet is a delicious (and approachable) place to start.
 In fact, you might even have all of the necessary ingredients already on hand.

 Bourbon, maple syrup, fresh lemon, and crisp lager come together in this incredibly refreshing all-season cocktail, combining toasty fall notes with bright citrus and superfine bubbles in each bracing sip.
 This recipe can easily be scaled up as a batch for social gatherings, or made à la minute on a hot summer day (or a breezy fall afternoon).
 If you’ve ever had a Shandy, you might find some parallels in the Beggar’s Banquet, though this cocktail does boast considerably more complexity given the addition of bourbon and maple.
 Between the traditional build and this multilayered riff, you’ll find plenty of inspiration to continue incorporating your favorite brews into cocktails.

 - 1/2 ounce fresh lemon juice

 - 5 ounces lager, chilled

-Add ice cubes, top with lager, and stir gently to combine.
+Top with lager and stir gently and briefly to combine.